energyapps/quiz-template/js/data/quizzer/README.md

 - Easy Install (if you don't have pip)

 ## Instructions
 1. Prepare your xlsx file.
 You can download the template [here](), but its already in your home directory.
 	- Beware of special characters.
 	- Load your images into the cms and add those paths to the excel sheet, such as `http://energy.gov/sites/prod/files/image3grid.jpg`
 	- Don't forget to update the header and footer information
 	- links must be hardcoded in HTML, see below for more info.
 2. Copy the folder and place it in your Documents folder
 3. Change the name of your folder to your project name
 4. Copy your xlsx file into this folder
 5. Open up terminal found in Applications/Utilities
 6. Navigate to this folder in terminal by typing the following command: `cd /Users/YOURNAME/Documents/YOURPROJECTNAME`
-	7. Type `./makefile.sh YOURFILE.xlsx`
+7. Type `./makefile.sh YOURFILE.xlsx`.
+If there are no errors, this will create:
+	- quiz.zip in your home directory
+	- a backup of the csv and json of the data in assets/json and assets/csv respectively.
+Each has a special character idetnifyer.
-	8. Unzip folder
+8. Unzip quiz.zip folder
-	9. Inside the folder, open up preview.html to preview your quiz
+9. Inside the folder, open up preview.html to preview your quiz and correct and errors and rerun the script (it will overwright)
 10. Add each file to the DOE cms: Add Content > Map
 	- Add markup.html to MARKUP
 	- Add compiled.js to CUSTOM JS
 	- Add compiled.css to CUSTOM CSS

 ## Best Practices/Beware!!!